-Nearly three quarters of the world’s surface is covered in water.
-Yet less than 3% of the world’s water supply is freshwater, and two-thirds of those resources are trapped within icecaps and glaciers “fossil” water).
-How much freshwater is actually available for human use (“renewable” water)?
-Less than 1% of all water on the planet.
+Over 97% of the Earth’s water is contained in oceans.
+That means that less than 3% of the world’s water supply is freshwater.
+Two-thirds of this fresh water is “trapped” within icecaps and glaciers.
+Almost 25% is stored in groundwater.
+How much freshwater is actually available for human use in fresh water rivers and lakes (“renewable” water)?
+Less than 0.5% of all water on the planet (See Figure 9.3a).

-Water in the Earth-atmosphere system is continually susceptible to transfer from the oceans, lakes, streams, groundwater, atmospheric water vapour, etc. The hydrologic cycle refers to the whole system of water movement through the Earth-atmosphere system.
+Water in the Earth-atmosphere system is continually in motion, transferring from oceans, lakes, streams, groundwater, atmospheric water vapour, precipitation, snow and ice, etc. The hydrologic cycle refers to the whole system of water movement through the Earth-atmosphere system.

-Water goes through all 3 states within the hydrological cycle – solid, liquid, gas.
+Water goes through all 3 states within the hydrologic cycle – solid, liquid, gas.
 Water is the only compound on earth that exists in all 3 states naturally.

 A. Inputs into the Global Hydrologic Cycle

 1. Precipitation (P or PRECIP)

 Precipitation can be measured using gauges.
 However it can also be considered in terms of where the water which falls as precipitation goes.